 Business & Collection Services – Tax Office

-The City of Rocky Mount Business and Collections Services Tax office is aggressively pursuing the collection of delinquent real and personal property taxes.
-Click to view the 2021 Delinquent Taxpayer List.
+The City of Rocky Mount Business and Collections Services Tax office is pursuing the collection of delinquent real and personal property taxes.
+Click to view the 2022 Delinquent Taxpayer List.

 One of the collection tools used by the Tax Collector is the employment of private attorneys to commence formal foreclosure proceedings under North Carolina General Statutes 105-374 against real property on which there are delinquent unpaid property taxes.